tillmzw/k8s/README.md

     - default configuration, i.e. no special network configs, storage, firewalls etc.
     - a user belonging to the admin group, could be the default `root`
 - A Debian LXC image
-- A bootable IPXE ISO image.
+- A bootable iPXE ISO image.
 Cluster VMs need this to be able to load the boot resources over HTTPS.
     - Clone https://github.com/ipxe/ipxe.git
     - Enable HTTPS support (`DOWNLOAD_PROTO_HTTPS`) in `ipxe/src/config/general.h`
     - Build the ISO: `make bin/ipxe.iso`